-I suggest you read Part-1, if you already haven’t, before going ahead with this post on this gem of a temple.
+I suggest you read Darasuram Airavteswarar temple – Part 1, if you already haven’t, before going ahead with this post on this gem of a temple.
+I have mentioned below in the infographic a gist of what to expect in that blog-post of Part1.

-Just around the corner in the South-eastern direction is the Nagaraja (Snake God) standing majestically with folded hands.
-Could not take my eyes off the wonderful ornamentation work on him.
+Just around the corner in the south-eastern direction is the Nagaraja (Snake God) standing majestically with folded hands.
+I could not take my eyes off the wonderful ornamentation work on him.

 The Shivaganas are usually the cutest lot in most of the Shiva temples.
 The ones here at Airavateswara temple did not disappoint me for sure.
 They seemed to be having a wonderful time singing and dancing with that ‘Haasya Rasa’ intact on their face.
 Here is a set of three who looked delighted upon seeing us…

-The curled balustrades with royal elephants and makaras carved on the stairs leading to the mandapam looked resplendent.
+The curled balustrades with royal elephants and makara( crocodile) carved on the stairs leading to the mandapam looked resplendent.
 They appeared to accord a hearty welcome to its visitors.

 I could feel the infinite motifs on the ornamented pillars come alive as I touched them, felt the sharpness of certain floral patterns even after all these centuries, their texture sounded so real that suddenly I could perceive the emotions that went into making these pieces de resistance of the Chola grandeur and fame.